Important F-1 Regulations

 7. Abide by the F-1 grace period rules, including remaining in the U.S. for no longer than 60 days after completing a full course of study, unless prior to completing the course of study the student has followed procedures for applying for practical training, moving education levels or school transfer.
 There is no grace period following an unauthorized withdrawal or termination of studies or status violation.

 8. Report a change of residence to the IMSSO within 10 days of the change.
+You may

 9. Abide by rules requiring disclosure of information and prohibition on criminal activity.